-|When:||October and November 2014 for Year 5 and November 2014 for Year 9 in New Zealand.|
+|When:||October and November 2014 for Year 5 and Year 9 students in New Zealand.|

 |What:||Assessment in mathematics and science, with background information also collected.|

-|How:||Under the auspices of the IEA; managed internationally by Boston College, and within New Zealand by the Ministry of Education .|
+|How:||Conducted under the auspices of the IEA; managed internationally by Boston College; and managed within New Zealand by the Ministry of Education .|

 The Trends in International Mathematics and Science Study (TIMSS) is conducted on a four-year cycle.
 The first study was administered in participating countries in 1994 and 1995.

-- TIMSS 2014/15 initiation in February 2013
+- TIMSS 2014/15 initiation in February 2013.

 - Field test Year 5 and Year 9 contextual questionnaires and assessment materials in March/April 2014.

-- The international reports for both Year levels released in December 2016, followed by the international database and user guide in February 2017.
+- The international reports for both Year levels released in November 2016, followed by the international database and user guide in February 2017.

-TIMSS National Research Coordinator
+TIMSS National Research Co-ordinator

-P O Box 1666
+Ministry of Education, P O Box 1666

 Email: TIMSS Mailbox